-Clairvest has a normal course issuer bid ("NCIB") outstanding enabling it to purchase up to 760,749 common shares during the 12-month period ending March 7, 2022.
-During the third quarter of fiscal 2022, the Company purchased and cancelled 6,000 shares under the current NCIB for a cost of \$0.3 million.
+Clairvest has an NCIB outstanding enabling it to purchase up to 761,551 common shares during the 12-month period ending March 7, 2023.
+During the third quarter of fiscal 2023, the Company purchased and cancelled 1,400 common shares under the NCIB for an aggregate cost of \$0.1 million.

-As at December 31, 2021 and February 10, 2022, Clairvest had 15,052,301 common shares issued and outstanding.
+As at December 31, 2022, Clairvest had 15,024,201 common shares issued and outstanding.

-No Non-Voting Shares had been issued as at December 31, 2021 and February 10, 2022.
+No Non-Voting Shares had been issued as at December 31, 2022.
 The Non-Voting Shares, which have a two times preference over the common shares, were authorized as part of the new stock option program as described below.

 Options granted under the Non-Voting Option Plan are exercisable for Non-Voting Shares.
-As at December 31, 2021, 853,215 options had been granted under this plan since its inception.
+As at December 31, 2022, 1,027,129 options had been granted under this plan since its inception.
 The Non-Voting Option Plan has a cash settlement feature.
 Options granted under this plan vest at a rate of one-fifth of the grant at the end of each year over a five-year period.
-As at December 31, 2021, 555,358 options were outstanding, 166,871 options of which had vested.
+As at December 31, 2022, 614,089 options were outstanding, 162,753 options of which had vested.